-Over 270 electronic money institutions (EMIs) are operating in the United Kingdom, the highest number in Europe.
-To give you some context, the second on the list is Lithuania, with 75 institutions, and the total for the region exceeds 550.
+Over 290 electronic money institutions (EMIs) are operating in the United Kingdom, the highest number in Europe.
+To give you some context, the second on the list is Lithuania, with 81 institutions, and the total for the region exceeds 600.
 And the number is constantly growing, driven by immense demand.
-According to EY data for 2021, nearly 75% of consumers across 27 global markets used an e-money or fintech service.
+According to EY data, nearly 75% of consumers across 27 global markets use an e-money or fintech service.

-In this article, we’ll discover how to join this booming market and what challenges and pitfalls may occur.
-We'll learn to act efficiently when establishing an e-money business and getting an electronic money institution license.
+In this article, we'll discover how to join this booming market and what challenges and pitfalls may occur.
+We'll learn how to establish an e-money business efficiently and get an electronic money institution license.

-But first, let’s drill down to what an electronic money institution is and how EMI differs from the related concepts.
+But first, let's define an electronic money institution (EMI) and explain how it differs from related concepts.

 What is an electronic money institution?